khairulhasanmd/OpenBBTerminal/website/content/terminal/quickstart/installation.md

 ---
 title: Installation
 sidebar_position: 2
-description: The OpenBB Terminal can be directly installed on a Mac or Windows machine via the installer packages below.
+description: The Finance Analysis can be directly installed on a Mac or Windows machine via the installer packages below.
 While not available for Linux is currently available, it can be installed from the command line in a virtual Python environment.
 keywords:
   [
     installation,